smocker-dev/smocker/docs/guide/tooling.md

 # Tooling

 Smocker mocks are written using simple YAML files.
-To simplify the writing process, we provide a [JSON Schema](https://json-schema.org/) that you can integrate with your editor of choice to benefit from real time validation and completion
+To simplify the writing process, we provide a [JSON Schema](https://json-schema.org/) that you can integrate with your editor of choice to benefit from real time validation and completion.

 ## Visual Studio Code